SunsetFi/stationeers-api-mod/README.md

 #### Body

-JSON object with the following properties:

 - `value` (number): The value to write to the logic type.

 ### GET /items

-Gets a list of all items on the server.
+Gets an array of all item things.

 # TODO

 - More endpoints
   - Endpoints for Things in general?
+    - XmlSaveLoad.Referencables dict from referenceId to Thing
+      - Assigned by GridManager.AssignReference, so should be current.
     - Things derived from Things
       - DynamicThing ( => Item)
       - Structure ( => Device)